looker-open-source/extension-examples/react/typescript/access-key-demo/README.md

-# Looker Extension Access Key Demo Template (React & TypeScript)
+# Looker Extension Access Key Demo Example (React & TypeScript)

 This repository demonstrates how to write a Looker extension that needs an access key to run.
 This is useful for building monetized extensions.